Making a Difference

 Youth Leadership Awards

-- The California Endowment 2020 Youth Voices for Change Award for LGBTQ & Gender Justice was awarded to Beyond Differences, Bay Area Teen Board member, Chiqui Diaz.
-We are proud of the work Chiqui has done this past year at her high school and in the larger community
+- The California Endowment 2020 Youth Voices for Change Award for LGBTQ & Gender Justice was awarded to Beyond Differences, Bay Area Teen Board member, Matteo Diaz.
+We are proud of the work Matteo has done this past year at his high school and in the larger community.

-- Oakland Teen Board member, Javonté Francis was selected from more than 6,000 applicants in 2018 as a Facebook Community Youth Fellow.
-Facebook awarded Beyond Differences with a $50,000 grant to honor and support his work.
+- Oakland Teen Board member, Javonté Francis was selected from more than 6,000 applicants in 2018 as a Facebook Community Leadership Program Youth Fellow.
+Facebook awarded Beyond Differences® with a $50,000 grant to honor and support his work.